Cosmiqo/docker-tinc-gateway/README.md

 docker run -v `pwd`/tinc:/etc/tinc tinc-gateway
 ```

-## Configuring a node to contact the gateway
+## Adding a node to the vpn

 Copy tinc/hosts/gateway to the hosts folder on node

+Copy the node's host file to tinc/hosts/